JexanJoel/DevTrace-AI/README.md

 - **Project Health Score** - 0–100 score - deducted for open critical/high issues, inactivity, and low resolution rate
 - **Session Streak** - Tracks consecutive debug days - badge upgrades white → yellow → fiery 🔥 at 7+ days
 - **GitHub Connect** - Link your GitHub account from Profile - avatar, username, and disconnect in one place

+### 🔗 Sharing

+- **Share Projects** - Invite any registered DevTrace user by email to view a project and all its sessions
+- **Share Sessions** - Share individual debug sessions with teammates
+- **Read-only access** - Invitees can view everything but cannot edit, delete, or run AI analysis
+- **Revoke anytime** - Owner can remove access instantly from the Share modal
+- **Shared with Me page** - Dedicated sidebar page listing all projects and sessions shared with you

 ### 📊 Insights & Analytics